urbit/developers.urbit.org/content/courses/hsl.md

 content for time, but you should be well-equipped to understand the optional lessons.

-The next cohort will begin the week of March 20, 2023.
-The cohort after that is scheduled for the end of May 2023.
+The next cohort will begin on March 29, 2023.
+The cohort after that is scheduled for the end of spring 2023.

 - [Complete this form](https://forms.gle/kgiPckuHaVtJng9r5) to get on our mailing list about the next opportunity.